The best trains in Italy: A Eurostar Italia ETR500 power car

 AB33 sleeping-car on the Amsterdam-Zurich Nightjet train

-Step 3, Zurich to Amsterdam by Nightjet sleeper trainMore information about NightjetsWatch the sleeper video.
+Step 3, Zurich to Amsterdam by Nightjet sleeper trainMore about NightjetsWatch the sleeper video.

 Single-bed sleeper on Amsterdam-Zurich train Single-bed sleeper on Amsterdam-Zurich train